TEN-framework/TEN-Agent/README.md

 <br >

-ASTRA is an open-source platform designed for developing applications utilizing large language models.
-It merges the ideas of Backend-as-a-Service and LLM operations, allowing developers to swiftly create production-ready generative AI applications.
-Additionally, it empowers non-technical users to engage in defining and managing data operations for AI applications.
+ASTRA is an open-source platform designed for developing agents utilizing large language models.
+It merges the ideas of Backend-as-a-Service and LLM operations, allowing developers to swiftly create production-ready generative AI agents.
+Additionally, it empowers non-technical users to engage in defining and managing data operations for AI agents.

-With ASTRA, you can easily create real-time, multi-modal AI applications with low latency, even without any coding knowledge. 🎉
+With ASTRA, you can easily create real-time, multi-modal AI agents with low latency, even without any coding knowledge. 🎉

 <br>

 ## Voice Agent

-ASTRA is a versatile platform that can be used to build a wide range of applications.
+ASTRA is a versatile platform that can be used to build a wide range of agents.
 Here, we present a fantastic example of [an intuitive Voice Agent ](https://astra-agents.agora.io/) built on ASTRA.

 <div align="center">
 <img alt="Astra Voice Agent" src="./images/astra-voice-agent.gif">